 Be careful interpreting this graph: While more equality meant more GGGI, it means less GII.

 Again, the most gender-equal countries have a smaller fraction of women in STEM, but not non-STEM.
-With propensities, this effect is even stronger.
+If you use propensities instead of the female share of degrees, the effect is even stronger.

-The more women are favored, the more non-STEM degrees they earn.
-With STEM degrees, women earn the smallest share for BIGI ≈ -.02, where women are just slightly favored.
-The fraction increases when there’s more inequality in either direction.
+For non-STEM degrees, the trend is simple—the more women are favored, the more degrees they earn.
+But for STEM degrees, there’s a U-shaped curve where women earn the smallest share around BIGI ≈ -.02, where women are just slightly favored.
 Comparing BIGI to propensities gives a stronger, but less symmetric, effect.

 While we’re on the subject… The red dots in the above graph show the same data as in Richardson et al.’s commentary above, which they used to claim that there was no gender-equality-paradox.
 (You can also see them by themselves with country labels.)
 What’s going on?